Last updated on May 26, 2026

 Heaped Harvest

 Heaped Harvest is a lot like Grow from the Ashes, ramping once on 3 mana or twice on 5.
-Where I really like this green artifact is in decks poised to sacrifice it or recur the artifact from the graveyard.
+Where I really like this green artifact is in decks that want a surplus of food, since sacrificing this to another effect still grants you a land.
 Baba Lysaga, Night Witch and Glissa, the Traitor come to mind, the key being getting that second land without actually spending the mana to sacrifice the artifact.

 Maze's End